mabasic/mariobasic-n7/content/posts/2008-12-31-best-student-in-class.md

 slug: best-student-in-class
 ---

-I’m writing this in retrospect, to the best of my memory.
+I’m writing this in retrospect, to the best of my memory (19.7.2026).

 This was the first time I was rewarded with the title of being the best at something.
 At the time, it didn’t mean much to me, because I was focused on other things.